 Once you have decided what you are doing with your visualization, you can ask yourself a list of final questions to get started.
 You can use these questions to understand better the purpose behind whichever visualization tool you use.

 - Is it communicating the right messages?

 - Is it interactive, engaging, and understandable to non-data scientists?

 - Is the information accessible to everyone?

 - Is the visual effectively connecting to the data story you want to tell?

 The answers you have to these questions can eventually help you determine the best way forward with your visualization strategy.
 Remember, good visualization should complement your storytelling.

 Looking forward to becoming a Data Scientist?
 Assess your understanding of the concepts with the Data Science Practice Test.
 Try asnwering now!

 Storytelling and data visualization are linked together when it comes to success in presenting data.
 Both of them are non-technical data science skills that you should attempt to master for the successful presentation of data.
 Together, both of these skills can help bridge the disconnect between knowledge and data.
 To become a successful data scientist, you need to master all facets that come with this job.

 Simplilearn provides numerous data visualization educational paths and certifications to augment a data scientist's skills.
 If you want to get comprehensive training in this exciting field, you can take the Data Scientist Master's Program, which includes a Tableau Certification Training Course.
-You can also learn how to present data in meaningful ways through our Business Analytics Certification Training with Excel, where you can learn how to present data through various kinds of intuitive charts.
+You can also learn how to present data in meaningful ways through our Business Analytics Course, where you can learn how to present data through various kinds of intuitive charts.
 Check it out now to see which Simplilearn learning path is best for you in your career.